 Therefore, if your bike hits a stationary object like a tree or a fence, your collision insurance cover should compensate you for any repairs or replacement needed.

 However, it’s important to note that there are situations where collision insurance does not cover you including:

 (1) any damage to your motorcycle that does not have a relation to riding.
 For example, in cases of theft or vandalism

 (2) damage to another person’s motorcycle or vehicle

 Personal Accident Cover

-Personal accident cover is another classification of insurance for motorcycles that you should have a good understanding of.
-This coverage involves an extra cost.
-It covers injuries that you and the passengers you carry sustain in the unfortunate event of an accident.
+Personal accident coverage is another classification of insurance for motorcycles that you should have a good understanding of.
+This coverage involves an extra cost and should be reflected in your motorcycle insurance quote.
+This should cover injuries that you or the passengers you carry sustain in the unfortunate event of an accident.

 The policy covers the medical expenses to treat the injuries that you and the passengers you were carrying incurred during the accident.

 Another significant feature of personal accident cover is that it compensates your family in case you’re in a fatal accident.
 Even if you were the one at fault in the accident, your family will still be compensated accordingly.

 However, you should take note that there are situations that you cannot be compensated for through this coverage.
 Some of these situations include: